browsermt/students/decode8bit/README.md

 ```
 Note, that you can fine tune the quantization procedure inside `extract_stats.py:53` By changing the hardcoded `+1.1*STDDEV` value.
 Anything from -1 to +2 seems to work to varying degrees.

 In very rare cases, the `extract_stats.py` script might crash.
 If this happens, the most likely culprit is `tcmalloc`.
-If the model is too large (or the workspace too small), `tcmalloc` will spit $tcmalloc: large alloc...$ to stderr which our script doesn't know how to handle.
+If the model is too large (or the workspace too small), `tcmalloc` will spit *tcmalloc: large alloc...* to stderr which our script doesn't know how to handle.
 Just delete that line inside the `quantmuls` file and you're good to go.

 **IMPORTANT** CPU threads must be set to 1 for this step.